Changing Your Marital Status

 What you need to know

-- If you have no eligible survivors* and you begin a new marital relationship after your pension has begun, your new spouse is not automatically entitled to a 60% survivor pension.
+- If you have no eligible survivors* and you begin a new spousal relationship after your pension has begun, your new spouse is not automatically entitled to a 60% survivor pension.

-- If you wish to provide your new spouse with a lifetime survivor pension, you will have to pay for the pension through a reduction to your pension.
+- If you wish to provide your new spouse with a lifetime survivor pension, your pension will be permanently reduced.

 - You may start the process by completing the Application for Post-Retirement Spouse Survivor Pension Application.

-- If you are married, you must apply within 90 days of your date of marriage.
+- If you are married, you must apply within 90 days of your date of marriage, or

-- If you are in a common law relationship, you must apply within 90 days of the third year anniversary of the date your common-law relationship began.
+- If you are in a common law relationship, you must apply within 90 days of the third year anniversary of the date your common-law relationship began, and

-- If you miss the 90 day window, you may still apply, but your application must include a Certificate of Health signed by your physician certifying that you are in good health.
+- If you miss the 90 day window, you may still apply, but your application must include a Certificate of Health signed by your physician or nurse practitioner certifying that you are in good health.

 - You may choose to provide your new spouse with a survivor pension equal to 50%, 55%, 60%, 65%, 70%, or 75% of your lifetime pension.
 The cost of the survivor pension will vary depending on the option you choose.